Whether you need help with Disability Application, Appeal or at Hearing level we are here to help!

 You can file your initial claim for disability either online, over the phone or in person at your local Social Security Field Office.
 The initial application stage is the first step in the Social Security Disability application process.
 Approximately 70% of all initial applications are denied.
 If your claim is denied, you will have to file a Request for Reconsideration within 60 days of receiving your letter of denial.

 The Social Security Disability process can often be confusing and stressful.
-A qualified Social Security Disability Attorney Phoenix will be able to simplify the process for you.
-Using their knowledge of the system, Disability Lawyers AZ can increase your chances of being approved at each step of the application process.
+A qualified Social Security Disability Representative or an experienced attorney/lawyer in Phoenix will be able to simplify the process for you.
+Using their knowledge of the system, the Disability Help Group and their representatives can increase your chances of being approved at each step of the application process with their team of advocates and representatives.

-An attorney or Disability Lawyers Phoenix will not receive any compensation unless your disability claim is successful.
-If you are awarded disability benefits, your attorney or advocate will be paid 25% of your first disability check or $6000, whichever amount is less.
-Also, if the attorney incurred out-of-pocket expenses in connection with your legal representation, these expenses will be included at the conclusion of your case.
+Neither a disability representative or a disability lawyer will receive any compensation unless your disability claim is successful.
+If you are awarded disability benefits, your advocate or attorney will be paid 25% of your first disability check or $6000, whichever amount is less.
+Also, if the representative or attorney incurred out-of-pocket expenses in connection with your legal representation, these expenses will be included at the conclusion of your case.
 Compute your payment with SSDI payment calculator.
 Asking for Social Security Advocates near me or disability advocates near me?
 Please fill out our free disability evaluation form to be contacted by an advocate who will evaluate your claim for FREE!